nmattei/cmps3140/_pages/project4.md

 * (5 Points) *Question 8: Bridge Crossing Revisited.* You have found a setting to the parameters that evokes the requested behavior.
 You have discussed the results satisfactorily in the discussion part.
 * (5 Points) *Question 9: Q-Learning and Pacman.* You have implemented Q-Learning for Pacman and can reliably win on the small boards.
 * (20 Points) *Question 10 BONUS: Approximate Q-Learning.* You have implemented approximate Q-learning and passed all the required tests.
 Congrats, you now have a fast, efficient, self-teaching Pacman (and 20 bonus points)!
 * (20 Points) *Written Portion.* Several of the questions ask you to investigate the behavior of the algorithms in various settings.
 Include a file with **~1-2 paragraph** answers to the following questions.
 Even if you are not able to complete the code, you may be able to discuss some of these questions and the response you should expect.
 	* Question 2: Discuss what you tried to get the optimal policy to cross the bridge.
 Why did this work?
 Could you have done something else?
 	* Question 3: For each of the 5 policies you set, discuss each.
 Why did these values work?
 What did you try that did not?
 	* Question 6: Try a few settings to `-k` to change how long your agent has to learn.
 Discuss the settings you tried and how the behavior changed (note, you should be comprehensive enough here to see a change).
 Why did this happen?
 	* Question 7: As requested, play around with the various settings for the crawler including learning rate and epsilon.
 What differences do these parameters make?
 What behavior are you seeing change?
 Why?
 	* Question 8: What settings did you end up finding for this problem?
 Did it work?
 Why or why not?
+	* Question 9: Discuss how your Pacman is doing.. what happens on the larger mazes?
+If we change the learning parameters, does he do better?
+Why or why not?
 * Total Score: 100